Master of Fine Arts in Writing | MFA

 Pacific University's Master of Fine Arts in Writing program celebrates writing as an art that has the potential to make a difference in the world.

 In a rigorous course of study and with an emphasis on the creative process, award-winning writers work closely with students to support and inspire emerging craft and voice.
 Students create a quality portfolio of fiction, nonfiction or poetry, reflecting their unique styles and forms of expression.

 Our program offers a high level of craft and conversation along with the good humor and community of individuals who share a passion for art.
+We value and promote equity and inclusion.
+The talents, skills and perspectives of our individual members together create a culture of belonging, collaboration, discovery and respect.
 We believe in inspiration but also in revision.
 We believe there is no one way to write and no right way to write.
 Above all, we believe in quality and originality in any guise.

 Pacific’s Master of Fine Arts in Writing program presents learning in its truest sense, meaning, simply, that we are all in this together.

 Ghanaian-born, Jamaican poet Kwame Dawes is the award-winning author of 22 books of poetry (most recently, City of Bones, 2017) and numerous books of fiction, nonfiction, criticism and drama.
 He is the Glenna Luschei Editor of Prairie Schooner, and a Chancellor’s Professor of English at the University of Nebraska.
 For more on Kwame Dawes and the other MFA faculty, see the Faculty Biographies.

 We are pleased to announce that MFA in Writing faculty member Tyehimba Jess is the recipient of the 2017 Pulitzer Prize in Poetry for his book Olio (Wave Books, 2016), described by the prize jury as "a distinctive work that melds performance art with the deeper art of poetry to explore collective memory and challenge contemporary notions of race and identity."